-Jonker street is one of the most crowded place of Malacca.
+Jonker street is one of the most crowded places in Malacca.
 I started to draw people.

-I guess I should have include a crowd in the scene.
+I guess I should have included a crowd in the scene.

 I challenge myself sketching with slanted walls.
 I actually like it.
 It’s wonderful to see how urban sketch can give such freedom.

-How my sketchbook pages looks like at the end of this trip.
+How my sketchbook pages look like at the end of this trip.